eeCeeC/eeCeeC/README.md

 -->
 A visualization of a Network diagram created using Viso.
 The implementation of the class (main method) where objects are created or instantiated from the class using python code in w3schools.
+Created a HTML in W3School to include html,title, and body using the h tag.
+Added an additional heading using a different heading tag.
+Paragraph with text, and theme for web initiative.Included hyperlink with SECUREBYTE logo.
+Added an additinal tag.